 The employer must report industrial accidents digitally in the EASY electronic reporting system via Virk.dk or Arbejdstilsynet's website amid.dk.

-It is the duty of the employer to report a work-related accident.
+It is the duty of the employer to report an industrial accident.
 If this is not done, the employee may report the accident themselves via Virk.dk.